Members Area

 • Any publication(s) resulting from the grant should acknowledge the funding from AASP (e.g., “This project was supported by a Research Collaboration Grant from the AASP”)

-• As organized by RDC chair, grant awardees agree to disseminate on AASP social media and other identified outlets the outcome of their grant funding.
+• As organized by the Research Development Committee Chair, grant awardees agree to disseminate on AASP social media and other identified outlets the outcome of their grant funding.